 Implants are most commonly used to replace single teeth or to fill a small gap where several adjacent teeth are missing.

 One of the advantages of dental implants is that they look and feel natural because they fit directly into your gum in the same way as natural teeth do

 What happens if the space where the tooth was removed is left, however?

-Here we can see a photograph of a patient who did exactly that.
-She had a tooth removed over two years ago, and chose to leave the space at that time.
+Here, we can see a photograph of a patient who did that.
+She had a tooth removed over two years ago and chose to leave the space then.

 - This space is where the tooth was initially removed.
-There is now not enough space ideally for a molar implant replacement in this area.
+There is now insufficient space for a molar implant replacement in this area.

-- The space behind the missing has also opened up, and is causing food trapping as can be seen in the photo.
+- The photo shows that the space behind the missing has also opened up, causing food trapping.